This page has the following sub-pages

 Local authorities (County and District) raise their income in a number of different ways.
 Council Tax makes up 25% of the revenue, Business Rates 24%, 18% is recovered in fees and charges and the remaining 33% comes from central government.
 Parish Councils receive no money from central government and receive no contribution from the Business Rates.

-Milborne Port Parish Council, on behalf of the residents:
+Milborne Port Parish Council, on behalf of the resident, manages and maintains:

-- Provides and maintains public benches, litter bins and dog waste bins (which are then serviced by the District Council)
+- Public benches, litter bins and dog waste bins (which are then serviced by the District Council)

-- Helps to maintain the village footpaths (This is not the responsibility of the Parish Council but something local volunteers do).
+- Helps to maintain the parish footpaths (This is not the responsibility of the Parish Council but something local volunteers do).

-- Maintains the Clump (Bathwell Lane), Rosemary Street “triangle” and the Community Woodland.
+- The Clump (Bathwell Lane), Rosemary Street “triangle” and the Community Woodland.

 - Has responsibility for maintenance of the closed Churchyard at St. John’s